 One of the biggest challenges for people as we age is an increased risk of chronic inflammation and arthritis.
 If not treated properly, chronic inflammation can cause other health issues like heart disease, strokes, diabetes and Alzheimer’s disease.

-Avoid Inflammation-Causing Foods
+1. Avoid Inflammation-Causing Foods

 Inflammation is the body’s response to toxins as it works to clean itself.
-Usually, inflammation comes in the form of pain and redness around the joints of the body.
+Usually, it can be felt in the form of pain and redness around the joints of the body.
 According to Harvard Health Publishing, your diet can be a big contributor to the inflammation in your body.
-For seniors experiencing pain and inflammation, avoid eating:

 - Fried foods